Last Updated on October 10, 2023

 Important Documents and Forms Every Startup Staffing Agency Needs

 We can divide the documents necessary to build a startup staffing agency into 3 categories:

 In addition to these three, you may also need miscellaneous documents, depending on where your business is incorporated.

 1. Federal Documents Required for a Staffing Agency

-First, you’ll need to get together your federal documents.
+First, you’ll need to put together your federal documents.
 Here are some of the most important to keep in mind.